-This method of note taking outlines details presented during class.
-It outlines important concepts, theories, facts, principles, arguments, examples, evidence, and anecdotes.
+This method of note taking outlines details presented during class, such as important concepts, theories, facts, principles, arguments, examples, evidence, and anecdotes.
 It shows the content and main points of lectures and also shows the relationship between points.

 The Charting method of note taking is best for reviewing a lot of facts.
-This style of note taking can use either the traditional pen and paper method or a laptop or tablet by using appropriate software.
+This style of note taking can use either the traditional pen and paper method or a laptop or tablet with appropriate software.

 The page is divided into columns labeled by category.
 The details for each category are filled in the rows below.

 Facts are organized and easy to review

 Highlights key pieces of information for each topic